neeltom92/slack-pd-bot/README.md

 ## Running the Code in local

-1. To run the code, simply call the main.go file.
+1. To run the code, simply call the main.go file, after updating the tokens
 2. In Slack, call "@botname devops oncall".
 This will **return the person who's on call for that team**.
 Please refer to the attached snapshots for reference.

 ### Attached Snapshots